Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

                         working per query or connection -p NUMPROCESSES, --numProcesses NUMPROCESSES
                         Number of parallel client processes.
 Global setting, can be overwritten by connection.
 Default is 1.
+  -pp, --parallel-processes
-  -s SEED, --seed SEED  random seed
+                        if parallel execution should be organized as independent processes -s SEED, --seed SEED  random seed
   -cs, --copy-subfolder
                         copy subfolder of result folder